 One of the benefits of almond flour is its balance of protein, fat and carbs.
 Yes, almonds have Omega 6 fats, but for those of us not eating processed vegetable oil any more, we’re not getting much Omega 6.
 In fact, some of us may need to supplement with Evening Primrose, Black Currant or Borage Oil to get enough Omega 6 fatty acids….
 They are essential fats.

-If you haven’t bought cinnamon lately, invest in a new bottle from an upscale store or online from Penzey’s or Cinnamon Hill.
+If you haven’t bought cinnamon lately, invest in a new bottle from an upscale store or online from Penzey’s or on Amazon.
 The oils in cinnamon bark go rancid quickly after grinding, and a lot of cinnamon is poor quality to begin with.

-If you want to really taste cinnamon, perhaps for the first time, buy some fresh, authentic Vietnamese Cinnamon.
+If you want to really taste cinnamon, perhaps for the first time, buy some fresh, authentic Vietnamese Cinnamon or Organic Ceylon.
 You’ll never use regular grocery cinnamon again!

 Speaking of freshness, store almond flour in the freezer or fridge and keep the bag tightly sealed.
 Don’t save it for special occasions.
 Use it up quickly and buy more.
 Enjoy!